Buenos Aires is the capital and the most developed city of Argentina.

 Buenos Aires officially became the capital of Argentina after the country gained independence from Spain on July 9, 1816.
 Although Buenos Aires did not officially become the capital until the Argentine Constitution was ratified on May 1, 1853.

 This was a crucial step in the city’s growth and development, and it led to Buenos Aires becoming the economic and political center of Argentina.

 Features of Buenos Aires

-Buenos Aires has a population of 15.62 million by 2018.
-The surface area is 203 km² square kilometers.
-The city is warm and temperate.
-The average annual temperature is 16.9 degrees.
-Furthermore, the warmest month is 23, 7 degrees in January, the coldest month is in June with an average of 10, 5 degrees.
-Even in winter, the temperature rarely drops below zero and snow is very rare.
+Furthermore, the warmest month is around 25 degrees in January, the coldest month is in June with an average of 10.5 °C | 50.9 °F. Even in winter, the temperature rarely drops below zero and snow is very rare.

 Important Places to See in Buenos Aires